-In the Blue Mountains area, there are also more than 10 bushwalking trails with scenic lookouts from the top down or ground up.
-We personally recommend the Grand Canyon Walk (2–3 hours) or Pulpit Rock Lookout (15 minutes) for some of the most epic views.
+In the Blue Mountains area, there are many scenic lookouts from the top down, and ground up.
+We personally loved the Grand Canyon Walk (2–3 hours) and Pulpit Rock Lookout (15 minutes) for some of the most epic views.

 Address: Violet St & Cliff Drive, Katoomba NSW 2780, Australia